18 May Iceland - In Iceland, whales can be observed all year round – and in the summer, all four seasons can be experienced at only one day, too!

 A few years ago, you had the best chances to see blue whales in the waters off Snaefellsnes Peninsula.
 This area was even among the best places in Europe to meet them.
 But their migration seems to have changed a bit, now they’re are mostly seen around Skjalfandi Bay / Husavik in the north.

 But you still can see a lot if whales off Snaefellsnes Peninsula, especially orcas and sperm whales, but also minke whales.
-Tours start at Olafsvik (summer) and Grundarfjordur (winter).
+Tours with Laki Tours start at Olafsvik (summer) and Grundarfjordur (winter).
+Some impressions of our winter whale trip to Snaefellsnes can be found here: orcas in the snow.

 On icewhale.is, the most important Icelandic whale watching providers are listed and the most likely species that can be encountered are introduced.
 However, there is no detailed overview of which species can be best observed where and when.